adamzambre/adamzambre/README.md

 # adamzambre

-# A computer science student majoring in computer systems and networki
+# A computer science student majoring in computer systems and networking from University of Malaya

-#### A big fan of the world of hacking
+#### A big fan of the world of hacking :shipit:
-#### - Still trying to get my hands dirty in the business by using Kali Linux and learning back end develepmont
+#### Still trying to get my hands dirty in the business by;
+- Using Kali Linux
+- Learning back end develepmont